Amish Country Ohio, USA Travel Guide

 Requirements for entry vary.
 Citizens from Visa Waiver Program (VWP) countries travel to the U.S. for tourism or business for stays not exceeding 90 days without a visa.
 You must obtain an approved Electronic System for Travel Authorization (ESTA) or apply via VisaHQ before travel.

-Your passport must maintain validity for at least six months beyond your planned departure date from the U.S. Some country-specific agreements may waive this requirement for certain nationalities.
+Your passport must maintain must be valid for six months or more beyond your planned departure date from the U.S. Some country-specific agreements may waive this requirement for certain nationalities.
 Check your country's specific guidelines.

 Keep both digital and physical copies of all significant travel documents.
 Store them separately, which helps in case of loss or theft.